Schveitzer/selenium-python-distributed-parallelized-tests/README.md

 ## Selenoid or Selenium grid UI:

-After started the Selenoid or Selenium Grid service, it is possible to manage and view the test sections, just access the address in the browser:
+After started the Selenoid or Selenium Grid service, it is possible to manage and view the test sessions, just access the address in the browser:
 > Selenoid: http://localhost:8080/#/

 ![Run Img](img/selenoidrun.gif)